umijs/hox/README.md

 const useCounterModelB = createModel(useCounter);
 const useTimerModel = createModel(useTimer);
 ```

+You can also [pass values to custom hooks](#Pass-values-to-custom-hooks) to the second parameter of createModels for custom hooks.

 > Calling `createModel(useCounter)` two times will create two instances which are isolated from each other.